Mathi-75/SoCworkshop/Week0/README.md

 * **GTKWave** 📈: A powerful waveform viewer for visualizing and analyzing the output of simulations.
 * **Yosys** 🏗️: An open-source framework for Verilog RTL synthesis, which translates the hardware description into a gate-level netlist.

-After the installation process, I verified that each tool was correctly set up and accessible from the terminal.

 ---